Australia

 Quorum

-Validity of the meeting resolutions is dependent upon a quorum being present.
-You need to know the legal requirements for the quorum of your organisation.
-A listed public company will normally require only two or three members to be present but for bodies like Owners Corporations, the quorum can be 75 per cent of all owners (in accordance with relevant legislation).
-If a quorum doesn’t exist then the Constitution or legislation may enable the meeting to proceed and that motions passed do not take effect until a specified period of time after the meeting and subject to there being no objection from members.
+For meeting resolutions to be valid, a certain number of members must be present, known as a quorum.
+The specific legal requirements for the quorum of your organization should be understood.
+For a listed public company, only two or three members may be required, whereas for bodies like Owners Corporations, the quorum may be 75% of all owners as required by relevant legislation.
+If a quorum is not present, the Constitution or legislation may allow the meeting to continue, but any motions passed will only take effect after a specified period of time and subject to no objections from members.

 Ordinary vs Special Resolution

-Normally, resolutions at AGM’s are ordinary resolutions requiring more than 50 per cent of the votes in favour for a resolution to be passed.
-However, where more mission critical resolutions are to be debated, often the constitution or relevant legislation will require a 75 per cent or more vote in favour.
+Normally, resolutions at AGM’s are ordinary resolutions requiring more than 50% of the votes in favour for a resolution to be passed.
+However, where more mission critical resolutions are to be debated, often the constitution or relevant legislation will require a 75% or more vote in favour.
 In the Notice of Meeting sent to members, each resolution should be clearly identified as ordinary or special and where there are any voter exclusions (for example, due to conflict of interest) these should be declared and explained.

 Navigating the AGM – running the meeting